solygambas/html-css-frameworks/README.md

 ## Features

-- setting up Tailwind CSS for development mode.
+- setting up Tailwind CSS for development.
 - handling fonts, colors, margin, padding and borders.
 - extending theme colors and customizing font with tailwind.config.js.
 - using flexbox, grid and responsive classes.